jeffreyzhang2002/JavaExtraUtils/README.md

     }
 }
 ```
-There are public static fields that can be changed to have `$()` better suit your needs.
-The `newLine` and `delimeter` field.
-NewLine is a boolean that that reperesent if a new line character will be appended at the end of the function, Basically treats `$()` as `System.out.println()`.
-The delimeter field is a String.
-This represent what goes between each of the arguments passed in.
-By default `newLine = true` and `delimeter = " "`.
+There are also public static fields that can be changed to have this method better suit your needs.
 ```
 import ExtraUtils.ExtraUtils;
 public class MyClass